DolapoSalim/YOLO-label-converter/README.md

 ``` 2 0.123456 0.654321 0.234567 0.345678 ```

 #### Provides statistics:
-- Lines processed
+- Lines processed.
-- Objects converted
+- Objects converted.
-- Lines skipped (if any errors)
+- Lines skipped (if any errors).

 ### For your specific data:
 Save the script as ```polygon_to_bbox.py```, then save your polygon data in a text file (e.g., ```labels.txt```) and run: